Art History BA Degree

 Learn more from the Department of Art and Art History

 Bachelor’s in Art History: Spans Centuries.
 Exciting and Relevant.

-- Prepare exhibitions for the university’s Meadows Gallery and at Tyler Museum of art.
+- Prepare exhibitions for the university’s Meadows Gallery and at the Tyler Museum of Art.

 - Examine art from ancient to contemporary on the Tyler campus in facilities rated among the best in Texas and nationwide.
 Spanning more than 30,000 square feet, art facilities feature the latest audio and digital technology.